A Rebuilt New Canal Lighthouse Shines Again

 Windows and doors are important both visually and structurally.
 In keeping with the historic aesthetic, the 16 Custom Wood Windows from JELD-WEN were designed to resemble as closely as possible the windows that were in the lighthouse in 1890.
 This was accomplished by matching size and style all the way down to tiny details such as the narrow muntin bars with a unique profile that looks like the putty-glazed bars of yesteryear.

 In addition to visual appeal, there are also crucial improvements in the new window technology that make JELD-WEN products appealing to architects, builders, homeowners and of course, lighthouse keepers.
 High humidity and warm temperatures make wood rot a major problem in many coastal climates.
 In fact, rotten timbers were the reason for rebuilding New Canal in 1843.
 To help prevent future wood rot, the lighthouse features JELD-WEN windows that are made with AuraLast® Wood.
-This specially treated wood is the result of JELD-WEN’s patented water-based wood preservation process that protects wood to the core and offers a 20-year warranty against wood rot and termites.
+This specially treated wood is the result of JELD-WEN’s patented water-based wood preservation process that protects wood to the core and offers a lifetime limited warranty against wood rot and termites.

 Glass matters, too.
 When strong winds enter a structure through a broken window or door, the increased pressure can lift the roof and push walls outward.
 JELD-WEN’s ImpactGard® protection helps prevent this by resisting impacts from wind-borne debris.
 The JELD-WEN Custom Wood Windows selected for New Canal Lighthouse feature impact-resistant laminated glass designed to help safeguard against extensive internal damage from severe wind and debris in hurricane-prone areas.